 Luscious lawns and colorful flower beds may increase your property’s curb appeal but the upkeep to maintain the beauty costs time and money.
 If your tenants don’t maintain the grounds, you could spend a lot of repetitive hours re-planting flowers or reseeding a lawn.
-Unless you plan to always renting to a master gardener, skip the high maintenance outdoor space for simple, easy-to-manage options.
+Unless you plan to always rent to a master gardener, skip the high-maintenance outdoor space for simple, easy-to-manage options.
 Landlords can also consider including yard maintenance in the monthly rental fee.

 Monitor Important Appliances

 Service large appliances regularly to prevent damage from poor operation.
 Trying to save money on appliances can cost you more in the long run when something eventually breaks or requires emergency maintenance.

 Preventing property damage by installing low-maintenance fixtures can make turnovers between tenants easier to manage and less expensive.